jmartorell/LTlab/README.md

 # LanguageTool lab

-Some BASH utilities to make the life of the Spanish rule developer for languagetool easier.
+Some BASH and Python utilities to make the life of the Spanish rule developer for LanguageTool easier.

 ## Instructions:

 Checkout the lab in any directory.

 Soft link a directory called `languagetool` to the checkedout LanguageTool Java project.
-Soft link a directory called `dist` to the last snapshot image compiled or downloaded.

 i.e

 ```
   $ ln -s /home/pepe/ideaProjects/languagetool /home/pepe/lab/languagetool
-  $ ln -s /home/pepe/ideaProjects/languagetool/languagetool-standalone/target/LanguageTool-2.7-SNAPSHOT/LanguageTool-2.7-SNAPSHOT/ /home/pepe/lab/dist
 ```

+Once and every time LanguageTool is built (i.e `mvn clean package -DskipTests`) run `relink.sh` to create or restore the links needed for the scripts to work.

 ## Contents